 Runswick Bay is absolutely beautiful.
 If you fancy making the most of the outdoors here, we have you covered with our guide to camping in Runswick Bay.

 If you’re looking for a spectacular seaside destination to visit for the weekend or longer and plan on bringing your camping gear, you’ll find it hard to catch such an idyllic location.
-In this article we’ll be pointing out the two most popular Runswick Bay Camping sites and looking at their features and facilities.
+In this article, we’ll be pointing out the two most popular Runswick Bay Camping sites and looking at their features and facilities.
 Have a read through these and see if either of these sites ticks all the right boxes for your trip to the seaside.

 Runswick Bay Holiday Park

-The Runswick Bay Holiday Park is a family run establishment which means warm smiles and a huge welcome!
+This excellent Runswick Bay camping and caravan is located near the centre of Runswick village and is only 6 miles north of the historical town of Whitby.
+The Runswick Bay Holiday Park is a family run establishment that means warm smiles and a huge welcome!
 The park is very dog friendly so feel free to bring along your canine companions for the trip!
 The park boasts close proximity to a host of handy shops, including a post office, cafes and a collection of restaurants as well as the local pub.
 If you want to stay within walking distance of Runswick Bay, this is certainly the place for camping in Runswick Bay.

-Keen walkers will love the fact that this campsite is just a few minutes walk from The Cleveland Way Walk, which will take hikers on a majestic path along the coastline to savour many of the areas most prized scenery.
+Keen walkers will love the fact that this campsite is just a few minutes walk from The Cleveland Way Walk, which will take hikers on a majestic path along the coastline to savour many of the area’s most prized scenery.
 This is one of the best walks around the bay and will give walkers access to the best high ground sea views of the bay.